Thomas-B/simple-amqp-server/README.md

 The goals of the library is to provide a simple way to spawn up an amqp server for automated tests.

-My current use only needs this server to be able to call back a function when a message is received by the amqp server.
+My current use case only needs this server to be able to call back a function when a message is received by the amqp server.

 ## Current State

-Sending a good header for the startOk method
+~~Sending a good header for the `connection.start` method~~
+We are now able to send back the `connection.start` frame.
+Next steps:
+- parse the `connection.startOk` frame
+- send the `connection.tune` frame
+- parse the `connection.tuneOk` frame

 ## TODO
 - [ ] Finish connection